 And I’ve made my peace with this cycle.
 It’s natural and normal.
 It’s part of my physical self, just like my curly hair and pale skin and strong legs.
 But it does pose some wardrobe challenges.
 And since I know I’m not the only one who deals with seasonal weight fluctuations, I thought I’d share my techniques for building a chic, versatile wardrobe that works for my changing body year-round.
-Hoping you’ll share your thoughts and preferences, too!

 Observe: This is the hard part.
 It took me a couple of years to figure out how much my body was going to shift each season.
 Now that I’ve got a rough idea of what I’ll look like in February versus what I’ll look like in August, I can estimate what will fit me seasonally and plan accordingly.

 Stay consistent: If weight gain tends to bring you down – as it does for so many women – do your best to set and maintain a personal, consistent style standard for the entire year.
 You may be tempted to dress in nothing but loose, figure-masking clothes when you weigh more, and in sleek, fitted clothes when you weigh less.
-But doing so will both exaggerate the differences in your body and cause you to associate the weight gain with shame, depression, and self-consciousness.
+But doing so will both exaggerate the differences in your body and cause you to associate the weight gain with shame, sadness, and self-consciousness.
 Cold weather means that looser, drapier styles are a natural choice, and that’s completely fine.
 But don’t make them your only choice.
 There are ways to dress stylishly and beautifully at any weight, size, and shape.
 Find a happy medium that reflects the personal style you adore, and try to stick to it year-round.

 Heed materials: Go for 100% cotton and silk in summer, but opt for versions with give and stretch come winter.
 This may seem contradictory in light of the previous point, but hear me out.
 In this day and age, structure and tailoring are possible in garments that allow for some give.
 A little hit of spandex in a twill blazer or pair of jeans can make all the difference in the world.
 And if you’re like me, that winter weight gain can mean real discomfort in tight, unforgiving clothing that doesn’t flex a little.
 So keep an eye on fiber content.